 Please bring luggage from hotel rooms to hotel lobby (assistance as needed).
 Climbing on and off a motorcoach.
 Opportunity for short hike on a groomed trail at Mendenhall Glacier.
 Walking on paved walkways during free time (shuttle available for those who need it).

-Our breakfast buffet at the hotel includes oatmeal, French toast, eggs, breakfast potatoes, bacon, sausage, fruit, orange juice, tea, milk.
+Our breakfast buffet at the hotel includes oatmeal, eggs, breakfast potatoes, bacon, sausage, fruit, orange juice, tea, coffee, milk.

-In our private meeting room at the hotel, we’ll choose from a selection of pre-made sandwiches along with dessert items, fresh fruit and sodas, water, coffee and tea.
+In a private meeting room at the hotel right next door to the museum, we’ll enjoy a delicious lunch buffet along with dessert items, lemonade, water, coffee and tea.

 Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 You may wish to take a walking excursion with the Group Leader or explore on your own visiting other interesting sites in Juneau including the SEAlaska Heritage Institute, Capitol building, or the Juneau-Douglas City Museum.
 We will then board our vessel and begin our journey our of Juneau.
 After boarding, we will meet the Captain and crew and have an orientation session outlining safety procedures as we get underway.

 As a special treat for our first night aboard the ship,we will have an opportunity for an exclusive stop at Orca Point Lodge on Colt Island to enjoy a wonderful buffet meal of Alaskan salmon and all-you-can-eat King Crab.
 A glass of wine, soft drinks, coffee, tea and water are included; other beverages available for purchase.